mailslurp/mailslurp-client/docs/interfaces/WaitForConditions.md

 • `Optional` **countType**: [`WaitForConditionsCountTypeEnum`](../enums/WaitForConditionsCountTypeEnum.md)

-How should the found count be compared to the expected count.
+How result size should be compared with the expected size.
+Exactly or at-least matching result?

 **`memberof`** WaitForConditions